chevybowtie/ubuntu-nfssvr-autoinstall-usb/README.md

 ## ⚠️ Warning

 - This script **wipes the internal drive** of the target machine.
+- This script **wipes the USB drive** of the build machine
 - Double-check your USB target (e.g., `/dev/sdX`) to avoid destroying data.
-- The current script defaults to `/dev/sdb` — modify this manually or enhance with a device picker (see TODO).
+- The current script defaults to `/dev/sdb`

 ---

 ## 🧪 Tested On

-- Debian 12.11.0 netinst ISO
+- Debian 12.11.0 ISO
-- GRUB-based UEFI and BIOS systems
+- GRUB-based UEFI systems
 - Headless mini PCs with one or more NICs

 ---